DETAILED ACTION

 Regarding claims 29 and 39, taking claim 29 as representative, Khan discloses the elements of claim 26, as discussed above.
 Khan also discloses:

-the instruction comprises a load instruction (Khan discloses, at Table 8, load instructions that implicitly identify the base register, e.g., 0x0D.).
+the received instruction comprises a load instruction (Khan discloses, at Table 8, load instructions that implicitly identify the base register, e.g., 0x0D.).

 Regarding claims 30 and 40, taking claim 30 as representative, Khan discloses the elements of claim 26, as discussed above.
 Khan also discloses:

-the instruction comprises a store instruction (Khan discloses, at Table 8, store instructions that implicitly identify the base register, e.g., 0x0D.).
+the received instruction comprises a store instruction (Khan discloses, at Table 8, store instructions that implicitly identify the base register, e.g., 0x0D.).

 Regarding claims 32 and 43, taking claim 32 as representative, Khan discloses the elements of claim 26, as discussed above.
 Khan also discloses:

-the instruction comprises a memory access instruction (Khan discloses, at Table 8, memory access instructions that implicitly identify the base register, e.g., 0x0D.).
+the received instruction comprises a memory access instruction (Khan discloses, at Table 8, memory access instructions that implicitly identify the base register, e.g., 0x0D.).

 Regarding claims 34 and 44, taking claim 34 as representative, Khan discloses the elements of claim 26, as discussed above.
 Khan also discloses:

-Khan does not explicitly disclose that the aforementioned determination regarding the PC register is in response to a determination that the received instruction does not implicitly identify a GP register as a base register.
-However, the particular order in which the determinations are made represents an obvious design choice.
+Also, Kraske discloses decoding instructions.
+The particular order in which the determinations are made represents an obvious design choice.
 It would have been obvious to a person having ordinary skill in the art to base the second determination on the first, in either order, as circumstances determined.

 Regarding claims 35 and 45, taking claim 35 as representative, Khan discloses the elements of claim 34, as discussed above.
 Khan also discloses:

-receiving, at the decode unit, a second instruction; and in response to a determination by the decode unit that the second instruction does not implicitly identify a GP register or a PC register as a base register, then outputting, by the decode unit, one or more control signals that cause the execution unit to perform an operation specified by the second instruction using an operand explicitly identified by the second instruction (Khan discloses, at ¶ [0108] decoding and processing instructions, which discloses, when the instruction explicitly specifies the operand, as disclosed at ¶ [0135], receiving, at the decode unit, a second instruction; and in response to a determination by the decode unit that the second instruction does not implicitly identify a GP register or a PC register as a base register, then outputting, by the decode unit, one or more control signals that cause the execution unit to perform an operation specified by the second instruction using an operand explicitly identified by the second instruction.).
+receiving… a second instruction; and in response to a determination … that the second instruction does not implicitly identify a base register as the operand and instead explicitly identifies the operand, then outputting, by the decode unit, one or more control signals that cause the execution unit to perform an operation specified by the second instruction using the operand explicitly identified by the second instruction (Khan discloses, at ¶ [0108] decoding and processing instructions, which discloses, when the instruction explicitly specifies the operand, as disclosed at ¶ [0135], receiving, at the decode unit, a second instruction; and in response to a determination by the decode unit that the second instruction does not implicitly identify a GP register or a PC register as a base register, then outputting, by the decode unit, one or more control signals that cause the execution unit to perform an operation specified by the second instruction using an operand explicitly identified by the second instruction.).

 Conclusion